 Each section of ToxTutor contains one or more related content pages.
 Next and Back buttons are provided to allow you to navigate through these pages.
 For more information, see the "Getting Around" section below.

 The basic principles of toxicology described in ToxTutor are similar to those taught in university programs and are well described in toxicology literature.
 A list of the textbooks used as the primary resources for the tutorials is found in the Bibliography.

-It will take approximately two hours to complete this self-paced tutorial.
+It will take approximately three hours to complete this self-paced tutorial.

 There are a variety of ways you can navigate ToxTutor.
 You can:

 At the top of each page in ToxTutor are links indicating where the current page falls within the overall ToxTutor program.
 You can click these links to return to this homepage or to the section that contains the page.